johnlavelle/johnlavelle/eo-slides.md

 # Sentinel Hub based processing chain

 * Many processing scripts available in the [Custom Scripts repo](https://custom-scripts.sentinel-hub.com/#sentinel-2)
+* Python had been code developed to provide a CLI to the custom scripts
 * Processing done on Sentinel-Hub's servers'
-* Return results for ROI & time interval
-* Data returned as a GeoTIFF
 * Does mosaicing for given month, etc.

 ---